C0rn3j/Ask_Informative_Questions/README.md

 If you need instruction in the basics of how personal computers, Unix, and the Internet work, see [The Unix and Internet Fundamentals HOWTO](http://en.tldp.org/HOWTO/Unix-and-Internet-Fundamentals-HOWTO/).

 When you release software or write patches for software, try to follow the guidelines in the [Software Release Practice HOWTO](http://en.tldp.org/HOWTO/Software-Release-Practice-HOWTO/index.html).

+## Acknowledgements
+Evelyn Mitchell contributed some example stupid questions and inspired the “How To Give A Good Answer” section.
+Mikhail Ramendik contributed some particularly valuable suggestions for improvements.

 ## Fork